drupal-graphql/graphql/doc/mutations/creating-mutation-plugins.md

 ### extractEntityInput method

-There is one method you should always implement when doing mutations, that is the extractEntityInput method which will be sort of a mapping between the arguments you pass to the mutation and the fields that drupal expects to receive for this mutation.
+There is one method you should always implement when doing mutations, that is the **extractEntityInput** method which will be sort of a mapping between the arguments you pass to the mutation and the fields that drupal expects to receive for the entity being created.

-We can see we are assigning the "title" that we are passing in the input (we will look at the ArticleInput after) to the title property in the entity, same for the body.
+We can see we are assigning the **title** that we are passing in the input (we will look at the ArticleInput after) to the title property in the entity, same for the **body**.

 ## Mutations to update Drupal Entities